 Toward evening, a tugboat came to pull our ship from its ridiculous position and start it off on its last stretch, accompanied by three other sailing ships.
-It is a thrilling sight to see four ships crowded together, with their twelve masts, their yards, their inflated sails, their countless riggings stretched in all directions, their streamers, and their waving flags forming something like one gigantic structure.
-A thick smoke errupted from the middle of these ships.
-This, along with the bellowing of the steam escaping at regular intervals, were the only things that revealed the powerful tugboat hidden behind the high bulwarks of the three- masters.
-The little steamer grasped the four ships as if in a vise and dragged them along against the current of the vast Mississippi that southern coast of Haiti, blurry at first, then becoming larger and bolder, rose up toward the north.
+It is a thrilling sight to see four ships crowded together, with their twelve masts, their yards, their inflated sails, their countless riggings stretched in all directions, their streamers, and their waving flags forming something like one gigantic structure. able to throw me off.
+Intoxicated with motion, I almost thought I commanded the monster that carried me, and leaning into the sea, sucking in the space by my gaze, I imagined that the great wings of the ship were inflated not by the wind but by the breath of my will.
+With a naive arrogance, I felt myself to be the center of the universe.

+Thus I wandered around the ship, endlessly finding wonderful sights to contemplate.
+But especially since reaching the Caribbean, I loved to go from mast to mast, scanning the horizon, searching for land.
+Thirty-six hours after having passed Montserrat, we did indeed see land, as the southern coast of Haiti, blurry at first, then becoming larger and bolder, rose up toward the north.
 The peninsula that ends at Cape Requin or Tiburon is actually a narrow chain of mountains strewn in the middle of the sea, and the peaks lined up on the ridge have a magnificent, audacious character.
 The highest peak reaches about 2800 meters, and from this point, one looks downward to a succession of terraces and pyramids, and then finally to Cape Tiburon, where the jagged ridge plunges into the blue of the water with a lofty and proud descent.
 Alexandre Dumas' insightful image of a cape as a bull lifting his horns to the waves returned constantly to my mind.